nurk/exercises/exercises/datingapp/README.md

 1. Right now you are matched with a random person, make sure you can put in some preferences about age, sex and personality in a new screen.
 2. We can match with other users, but we can't message them yet.
 Implement some functionality to send messages to users we matched with.
 They don't have to reply back.
 3. Add functionality to block users after we matched with them.
+The users that are blocked should have a * BLOCKED * indication next to their name when you show them in the list of users.
+So you do not want to remove the user from the list, but you want to show in the list who is blocked and who is not

 ## How does it work?
 ### Application